Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: Acknowledgments

 \section{Acknowledgments}

-Qiaoli Yang would like to thank Pierre Sikvie and Giovanni Carugno for useful discussions.
-This research is supported by the Project 11875148 supported by the National Natural Science Foundation of China and is supported in part by the Gordon and Betty Moore Foundation through Grant GBMF6210.
+We are grateful for useful discussions with Pierre Sikvie, Giovanni Carugno, Nick Huston and Man Jiao.
+This work is supported by the NSFC under grant no.11875148, no.12150010 and is, in part, supported by the Gordon and Betty Moore Foundation under grant GBMF6210.